Maasea/Rebt/README.md

 ### Configuration

 The configuration file will be generated automatically when a Razer device is detected.
 You can change the icon style and update interval by editing it.

+Low battery alert will be turned off when `notification=0`

 ```
 [DEFAULT]